blok-ui/blok.core/readme.md

 ## Signals

-> Note: this section is a work in progress.

 Blok is a *reactive framework*.
 When a value changes, it automatically tracks it and updates as needed.

 The core mechanism to make this possible are *Signals*.
 Blok's implementation is based heavily on [Preact's Signals](https://github.com/preactjs/signals) and (especially) on the implementation used by [Angular](https://github.com/angular/angular/blob/4be253483d045cfee6b42766c9dfd8c9888057e0/packages/core/primitives/signals).